mikhailadvani/provision_ec2_instance/README.md

     instance:
       tags: { "Name" : "Instance-1" }                                           #Dictionary of tags to be associated to the instance
       count: 1                                                                  #Number of instances with the particular tags to be created
+      ami_id: ami-e6f48789                                                      #The AMI ID to be used while provisioning the instance
       instance_type: "t2.micro"                                                 #The type of the instance
       assign_public_ip: yes                                                     #Is public IP to be assigned
       key: "key-1"                                                              #The name of the SSH key pair